 If you rent, you'll want to know your personal items are protected.
-Contents insurance could cover the cost of repairing your belongings if they are damaged by things like a fire or flood.
-Or the cost of replacing them if they are stolen.
+Contents insurance could cover the cost of repairing your belongings damaged by things like a fire or flood.
+Or the cost of replacing stolen items.

 Some of the main items covered include: